Agnes Maclehose

-Agnes Maclehose (26 April 1758 – 23 October 1841), or Agnes Craig, known to her friends as 'Nancy' and to Robert Burns followers as Clarinda, was a Scotswoman who had an unconsummated affair with Burns during 1787-88, on which he based the song, "Ae Fond Kiss" (1791).
-The pseudonyms of her 'Clarinda' to his 'Sylvander' were adopted by the pair for confidential correspondence purposes.
-Maclehose, used here throughout, has been various styled, including 'McLehose', 'MacLehose' and 'M'Lehose'.
+Agnes Maclehose (26 April 1758 – 23 October 1841), or Agnes Craig, known to her friends as Nancy and to Robert Burns followers as Clarinda, was a Scotswoman who had an unconsummated affair with Burns during 1787–1788, on which he based the 1791 song "Ae Fond Kiss".
+The pseudonyms of her "Clarinda" to his "Sylvander" were adopted by the pair for confidential correspondence purposes.
+Maclehose, used here throughout, has been various styled, including "McLehose", "MacLehose" and "M'Lehose".

 Life and character

 Agnes was born in Glasgow, the third of four daughters of a prominent surgeon, Andrew Craig.
 Her mother was Christian Maclaurin or McLaurin (d.
 1767), daughter of John Maclaurin, a minister of the Scottish church.
 Her sisters were Margaret (b.
 27 January 1752), Lilias (b.
 25 July 1754), and Mary (b.
 11 May 1764).
-She was sent to a boarding-school in Edinburgh for six months to improve her handwriting and grammar when she was fifteen, by which time all her siblings but one, Margaret, were dead.
-Agnes was a sickly child, however from the age of five her health improved and she developed into an exceptionally good looking woman, being indeed the toast of Glasgow's Hodge Podge Club at the age of 15.
+She was sent to a boarding-school in Edinburgh for six months to improve her handwriting and grammar when she was fifteen, by which time all her siblings except Margaret were dead.
+Agnes was a sickly child, however, from the age of five, her health improved and she developed into an exceptionally good-looking woman, being indeed the toast of Glasgow's Hodge Podge Club at the age of 15.

 Several of her ancestors had been ministers, and she herself was somewhat pious, mainly due to her mother's influence.
 The John Miers silhouette of her shows that she had large eyes, was slim, and had an ample bosom.
 She had blonde hair.
-In an age when it was not seen as necessary, or desirable, that women should receive much education, she was an exception to this rule, having had a poor formal education, but read widely and polished her conversational skills, which put her beyond the ordinary.
+In an age when it was not seen as necessary, or desirable, that women should receive much education, she was an exception to this rule.
+She had a poor formal education, but read widely and polished her conversational skills, which put her beyond the ordinary.